 After we’d finished cooking and it was time to deliver the meal, I asked David and Zack to lift the giant roaster filled with the beef stew that we had spent the afternoon making and to carry it out to the car.

-Zack continued his complaining the two of them walked out the door, and then I heard the crash of something very large hitting the ground.
+Zack continued his complaining as the two of them walked out the door, and then I heard the crash of something very heavy hitting the ground.
 And, I heard the woosh of pounds and pounds of stew splashing onto the sidewalk, I heard Zack let out a curse.
 Did I mention that Zack’s heart was not in this project of mine?
 He had let go of his end of the roaster.
 We scrambled.
 Haven Center ate Dinty Moore beef stew that night.

 I had tried to foist my love of feeding the people at Haven Center onto my family and it hadn’t worked.

 So here’s my point.
 We are all different from one another.
 The gifts I give may not be the gifts you would be most comfortable giving.

 Later in his life, Zack, a very gifted musician and writer of music actually offered to play in my church on a Sunday.
 He was very willing to share THAT gift.